Brown-University-Library/DHDSsummer2021/syllabus.md

 ###  Wednesday July 7 (Day 2)

-11:00-12:30 | Gathering resources (OCR, web scraping, collections as data)<br/>
+Gathering resources and acquiring data (OCR, web scraping, collections as data); Hands on web scraping.
+Homework
-1:00-3:30 | Hands on practice.
-Organizing and managing your work.
-Intro to platforms for disseminating your work.

-### Day 2.5 (asynchronous)
-*Reading:* The ethics of data.
-Write short response.<br/>
-Drop-in office hours: 11:00-12:00 (or by appointment).

 ### Day 3 (Friday July 9)

-11:00-12:30 | Discuss readings.
-How do websites work?<br/>
-1:00-3:30 | Hands on practice.
-Cleaning and structuring data.
+The ethics of data; Cleaning and structuring data; Hands on wtih a text editor and regular expressions.
 Project proposals to the group for comment.

-###  Day 3.5 (asynchronous)
-*Reading:* Digital methods as theoretical frameworks.
-Write short response.
-Work on project.

 ### Day 4 (Monday July 12)

-11:00-12:30 | Discuss readings.
-Analyzing and structuring text.<br/>
-1:00-3:30 | Hands on practice.
-Gathering and evaluating data.

-### Day 4.5  (asynchronous)
-*Reading:* Invisible work, time and roles in DH.
-Write short response.
-Work on project.<br/>
-Drop-in office hours: 11:00-12:00 (or by appointment).
+Organizing your data; Analyzing text; How websites work.

 ### Day 5 (Wednesday July 14)

-11:00-12:30 | Discuss readings.
-Intro to GIS for the humanities<br/>
-1:00-3:30 | Visualization for textual and tabular data.
-Resources for future work.

-### Day 5.5 (asynchronous)
-Prepare project presentation.<br/>
-Drop-in office hours: 11:00-12:00 (or by appointment).
+GIS; Visualization; Metadata and controlled vocabularies

 ### Day 6 (Friday July 16)

-11:00-12:30 | Project Presentations<br/>
-1:00-3:30 | Project Presentations
+Project Presentations

 <br/>